 Your video camera keeps its history, so why shouldn’t your sensors?
 In the Frontpoint app, you’ll be able to see exactly what sensors have gone off and when.
 This could be especially useful if need evidence for a police report.
 Sensor History is available with Frontpoint’s Interactive and Ultimate plans.

 Unlike Frontpoint, Vivint makes professional monitoring optional.
-Keep in mind that you already have to pay a monthly fee for Vivint, and it’s dependent on what equipment you get.
+Remember that you already have to pay a monthly fee for Vivint, which depends on what equipment you get.